DivLoic/ko-partitioning/README.md

 In this context of distributed data, how Kafka Streams instances bring matching record together without any direct shuffle?

+This module illustrates one of the properties that makes this possible.

 ## Requirements:
 - Jdk1.8+
 - Docker
 - watch